Hapalops

 Hapalops is an extinct genus of ground sloth from the Early to Late Miocene of Brazil (Solimões Formation), Bolivia (Honda Group), Colombia (Honda Group), and Argentina (Santa Cruz Formation) in South America.

 History

 Hapalops was first described by notable Argentine paleontologist and zoologist Florentino Ameghino in 1887, with his description of H. rectangularis as the type species.
 It was erected based on the posterior part of a left dentary that had been collected from the Miocene aged deposits of Santa Cruz, Argentina, though Ameghino also described a second partial mandible from the same deposits as part of the species, making it a paratype.
-All of these of these fossils have been lost and their fragmentary status puts the validity of the genus as a whole in jeopardy.
+All of these fossils have been lost and their fragmentary status puts the validity of the genus as a whole in jeopardy.

 Description

 Sloths in this genus had a long, robust body with more than 19 thoracic vertebrae, a short skull, and long limbs with large, curved claws.
 They were small sloths, measuring about 1 m in length.
 On the ground, they probably walked on the knuckles of the forelimbs, like a gorilla.
 Hapalops had very few teeth with no incisors; the mandible included only four pairs of teeth.